 Even when styles return to fashion, they’re not the same.
-Mid-century furniture is a great example.
-What’s in vogue now is not the same stuff that filled homes in the 1950s and 60s.
-It’s similar, but with a twist.
-(That’s why it’s called Mid-Century Modern, or MCM.)
-If you put Grandma’s sofa from 1956 in your MCM living room today, it would look outdated.
-So, those things you’re hoping will come back in style never will.
-Unless you’re operating a museum in your home, let them go.
+Mid-century furniture is a great example: the MCM we’re decorating with now isn’t the same stuff.
+In other words, what you’re hoping will come back in style won’t.
+So, unless you’re operating a museum in your home, let them go.

 4. Would someone else love/use it more right now?

 Unused things are clutter.
-If you give something to a person who uses it, you’ve rid yourself of clutter and helped them, too.
-But please, please don’t hold onto things for your adult children to inherit.
+If you give something to someone who uses it, you’ve rid yourself of clutter and helped them, too.
+But please don’t hold onto things for your adult children to inherit.
 That burdens you today and them in the future.
-If someone else might love or use it more, give it to them now.
-It will help you declutter and gives them a say in keeping unwanted stuff out of their homes.
+Ask them if they want it now, or let it go.

 5. Is it worthless aside from your memories?

-Often, letting go of an item is about more than letting go of the actual thing.
-For example, your child’s baby quilt is a reminder of your past.
-It’s not proof of your love.
-Your child won’t likely remember their blanket, anyway.
+Letting go of something is rarely about letting go of the item.
+It’s about letting go of what the item represents.
+Your child’s baby quilt, for example, is a reminder of your past.
+Your child won’t remember it.
 Without those memories, it’s an old piece of cloth with spit-up stains.
-Why would you hold onto a ratty, stained blanket?

 Clutter wastes your money.
 When you can’t find something, you buy a new one.
-Then you wind up with duplicates but feel bad about getting rid of one because you paid good money for it.
-Don’t talk yourself into keeping stuff just because you paid for it.
-Decide it’s clutter then give it away and enjoy the good feeling.
-Or donate it and enjoy the tax write-off.
+Then you feel bad about getting rid of the duplicate because you spent money on it.

-The only kind of duplicates you should hold onto are consumable items.
-Examples include cosmetics, paper items, school supplies, and canned goods.
-Turn a cupboard or closet into a holding spot for these kinds of things.
+The only kind of duplicates it makes sense to hold onto are consumables: paper items, cosmetics, canned goods, etc. Turn a cupboard or closet into a holding spot for these kinds of things.
 (If you’re decluttering well, that shouldn’t be a problem.)
 Next time you run out of something, “shop” that spot first.

-Guilty feelings lead us to hold onto two types of clutter: stuff we spent money on, or stuff we got for free.
+Guilty feelings lead us to hold onto two types of clutter: stuff we spent money on and stuff we got for free.
 Do you see the trap there?
-You’re holding onto things you don’t like because you think you should keep them.
-But how can you feel peaceful surrounded by things that make you feel bad?
+Don’t turn your home into a guilt holding container by filling it with stuff you don’t want or use.

 What if I Still Can’t Decide if It’s Clutter?